Edenhofer/dotfiles/README.md

 * vim is the default editor
 * aliases are only created if necessary: root won't have sudo-shortcuts, systemd aliases are only created if systemd is installed etc.
 * couple of pacman aliases (Arch Linux only)
-* some medium-sized functions, e.g.
+* some medium-sized scripts, e.g.
 	* anygrep: grep through more than just plain text (pdf, odf and more)
 	* extract: decompress any archive
+	* videocmd: invoke ffmpeg and youtube-dl options through a text configuration file

 ### Inputrc
 * case insensitive tab-completion